Our impact

 2022 - New EU law stops deforestation products from entering Europe

 The EU adopted a new law obliging companies to ensure that their imported palm oil, meat, soy, leather, coffee, and cocoa do not derive from deforested land.
-This is an important and necessary decision that Rainforest Foundation Norway has worked for many years to realise.
+This is an important and necessary decision that Rainforest Foundation Norway has worked for many years to realize.

 2022 - New law grants important rights to Indigenous peoples in DRC